devluxor/full-stack-open/notes/part5/b_props.children_proptypes.md

 This trick works for changing the state of a component, but it looks a bit unpleasant.
 We could have accomplished the same functionality with slightly cleaner code using "old React" class-based components.
 We will take a look at these class components during part 7 of the course material.
 So far this is the only situation where using React hooks leads to code that is not cleaner than with class components.

 There are also other use cases for refs than accessing React components.

+create step guid of this pattern
+  // this makes toggleVisibility function available to other functions in the
+  // parent component, App, via the noteFormRef object (refs are like a little
+  // pocket of a component that React does not track, in this case the pocket
+  // contains a reference to this function toggleVisibility)
+  // in combination with useImperativeHandle, we make it available to the parent
+  // component.

 A point about components